-- 6) Attach the elbow coupling and check the positions for connection. (standard/internal wiring and piping specification common) - a) Attach the elbow couplings which attached the solenoid valve set to the φ 6 primary piping air hoses (one for AIR IN, two for RETURN).
+- 6) Attach the elbow coupling and check the positions for connection. (standard/internal wiring and piping specification common) - a) Attach the elbow couplings which attached the solenoid value set to the φ 6 primary piping air hoses (one for AIR IN, two for RETURN).

 Attach the elbow couplings to the AIR IN (white) and RETURN (black) air hoses.
-Two elbow couplings are made to connect with the air hose of RETURN (black) to a b) Check the position for connecting the couplings.
+Two elbow couplings are made to connect with the air hose of RETURN (black) to a series.